Adding a SoundFont with MPTK is easy. A quick summary could be:

-This panel manages your list of SoundFont available for your project: Add, remove, select.
+This panel displays your list of SoundFont available for your project.
+You can add, remove or select SoundFont.
 Some information are displayed in the list: count of patches, count of waves, total size.

-- Button Default / Select: select the default SoundFont to use when playing Midi files.
-Only one SoundFont can be selected at the same time.
+- Default / Select: select the default SoundFont to use when playing Midi files.
+Only one SoundFont can be selected at a time.
 But it’s possible to change the default SoundFont when running.
 See API documentation.

 Panel “Banks available“

 A SoundFont is composed of banks, each bank contains a set of patches (or preset or program which are synonyms), each patch can play one or more samples regarding the velocity and the key number, simultaneously or not … It’s a complex structure, happily, Maestro hides this complexity.